 - Reversing perverse subsidies and improving incentives for sustainable alternatives;

 - Invest in science, technology, engineering, and math (STEM) and research and development (R&D), focusing on sustainable solutions and alternatives;

 - Building conservation and nature-based solutions, circular bio-economy, ecotourism, and green infrastructures;

-- Urging all corporations to adopt environmental, social, and governance (ESG) methods and aligning investments with SDG;
+- Urging all corporations to adopt environmental, social, and governance (ESG) methods and align investments with SDG;

 - Making sustainable options for consumers and

-Creating sustainable markets and businesses is a way to fight climate change and building resilience against it.
+Creating sustainable markets and businesses is a way to fight climate change and build resilience against it.

 To learn more about Sustainable Markets, click on the button the link below: